-In this article, I will try to explain the main principles of Object-Oriented-Programming.
-Object-Oriented-Programing allows programmers to think of software development as if they’re working with real-life entities.
+In this article, I will try to explain the main four principles of Object-Oriented-Programming (OOP).
+Object-Oriented-Programing allows programmers to think of software development as if they are working with real-life entities.
 In your everyday life, people have the knowledge and can-do various works/tasks.
 In OOP, objects have fields to store knowledge/state/data and can-do various methods.[Read More]

 Do you think or know that navigating your website is less than ideal for your site visitors?
 If so, your Information Architecture (IA) may require a revamp.
 One of the most widely used research methods to uncover the answer is card sorting.